callebe01/newdesignbolt/README.md

 `VITE_OPENAI_API_KEY` is used for transcript analysis via OpenAI.
 `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` connect the app to your Supabase backend for persistence.

-2. Create a `supabase/.env` file with the following format for deploying Edge Functions:
+2. **CRITICAL**: Create a `supabase/.env` file with the following format for deploying Edge Functions:

 ```
 SUPABASE_URL=https://ljfidzppyflrrszkgusa.supabase.co